xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Recycling Native Chain Rewards
+## ♦️ Recycling Native Rewards

-  - Recycling your native chain rewards offers a wide range of benefits and is a strategic decision to consider.
+  - Recycling your native rewards offers a wide range of benefits and is a strategic decision to consider.
 By choosing to recycle your rewards, you not only bypass the 25% claim fee, but you also unlock the ability to participate in the burn cycle without providing additional native tokens to cover the mandatory burn fee.
 Unlike the normal burn process, our protocol uniquely deducts the burn fee from your recycled rewards, enabling fee-free participation.

   - Recycling also provides a gateway to exclusive daily distributions.
 You'll gain access to additional rewards, including veXNF and XEN tokens drawn from protocol-owned liquidity.
 Plus, you'll receive native tokens generated from the 25% claim fee when you opt to recycle during the first hour of a cycle.
 It's an array of rewards that keeps on giving.